National Eligibility-cum-Entrance Test (NEET): Avoid These 10 Common Mistakes During Preparation

 Not everyone has the same ability to study.
 Some students have good analytical skills, some are good with concept retention, while others have other advantageous characteristics.
 Every student is unique in this regard and identifying the best study method for themselves is a vital part of the preparation process.

-When you create your own preparation strategies, it would generate more favourable results and give you a boost of confidence in your own abilities.
+When you create your own preparation strategies, it would generate more favorable results and give you a boost of confidence in your own abilities.
 Think about how and when you are able to retain and understand the topics the best and choose this method to inculcate in your preparation.
 Avoiding this process will only keep things difficult.

 7. Error Calculation